Racked patterns 5: Passap/Brother 2

 Typical patterns for the fabric from punchcard volumes, some with side-by-side tuck formations.

 In electronic patterning, a single isolated repeat will suffice.
-Punchcards illustrated above show the minimum required length for each.
+The punchcards illustrated above show the minimum required length for each.

 In matching needles out of work on electronics, it matters whether the default setting produces what is seen on the card on the purl or the knit side.
 Flipping the repeat horizontally may be required.
-“Air knitting” with needle selection can help plan exact location on needle bed, as well as repeat width and in choosing of location and type of side edges.
-Having every needle ribbed vertical stripes on each side will help the finished knit edges lie flatter.
+“Air knitting” with needle selection can help plan the exact location on the needle bed, as well as repeat width and in choosing the location and type of side edges.
+Having every needle ribbed with vertical stripes on each side will help the finished knit edges lie flatter.

-The repeat tucks for two rows throughout, so color changes can be attempted every 2 rows.
+The repeat tucks for two rows throughout, so that color changes can be attempted every 2 rows.
 One side of the fabric may be more interesting than the other, the added color may result in a muddy look, on the purl side as in this case Changing colors, adding plaiting, varying yarn thickness, can alter the look considerably Because, in most instances, the ribber is set to knit there are stitches on the ribber holding down tuck loops on the main bed, and typical tuck configuration rules may be broken.
 One such pattern to try: the punchcard repeat and the electronic one are identical The differences in appearance: using a 2/8 wool the knit is fairly packed together while using a 2/18 silk wool, knit at tension 3 both beds, the fabric appears far more open, shrinks considerably in length when off the machine, and is very stretchy in width.
-Here the swatch knit on 40 stitches by 64 rows, relaxed, with no blocking, measures 12 inches in width, 3 inches in height.
-Again, loose cast ons and bind offs are required, should be tested on swatches for stretch and appearance.
+Here, the swatch is knitted on 40 stitches by 64 rows, relaxed, with no blocking, and it measures 12 inches in width and 3 inches in height.
+Again, loose cast-ons and bind-offs are required and should be tested on swatches for stretch and appearance.
 Adding color striping A closer view of the stitch structure: Using the stitch type to create edgings or ruffles See “tuck lace” fabrics for some variations with top bed patterning also using sporadic needle transfers to ribber.

 Geometric shapes on ribber fabrics with tuck stitches 2; knitting with 4 carriages